 But we can’t help feeling these brands are using the situation as an opportunity to bump up their brand equity.

-There’s something that feels just a bit off about the tone of these.
+Something feels a bit off about the tone of these.

-These brands would do much better focussing on delivering tangible help to people (which to be fair many businesses are doing).
+These brands would do better to focus on delivering tangible help to people (which to be fair many businesses are doing).
 And maybe leave smart-arse tactical bandwagon-jumping like this alone.

 Mark Ritson, well-know rogue marketing professor made the same point in his informative (though long) webinar on marketing during the C-word last week.